CAASPP Update, Issue 203California Assessment of Student Performance and Progress (CAASPP) e-mail update, April 26, 2017.

 , which allows users to explore and interact with sample questions just as students encounter them on the Smarter Balanced Summative Assessments.
 Users can filter their search by grade, subject, claim, or item type to quickly find a needed resource.

-- From the California Department of Education (CDE)—Quick Reference Guide: How to Start a Test Session (PDF) as well as the 2017 CAST Pilot Assessment Fact Sheet and Pilot of the CAA for Science Fact Sheet, both of which are single-page fact sheets.
+- From the California Department of Education (CDE)—Quick Reference Guide: How to Start a Test Session (PDF) as well as the 2017 CAST Pilot Assessment Fact Sheet and Pilot of the CAA for Science Fact Sheet (PDF), both of which are single-page fact sheets.

 Students, Electronic Devices, and Testing